 Optimism.
 It's happened to me many times; maybe it's happened to you.
 I'll be walking down the street, deep in thought, brow furrowed, lips pressed together as I mentally project myself into the future: How will I handle that meeting next week?
 What do I need to do to make sure tomorrow's dinner party goes smoothly?
 Will the project I'm about to turn in be received well, or should I take another crack at it?
 "Hey, you there! " a random passerby calls out, interrupting my concentration .
 My usual reaction is to scowl.
 15 Powerful Things Happy People Do Differently.

+Hearne's results were not widely distributed.
+Initiation REM sleep.
+Lucid Dreaming Tips - How to Lucid Dream - Tips for Lucid Dreaming / Lucid Dreams.
 The Six Basic Steps There are many techniques and methods that you can use for inducing lucid dreams, but there is an underlying process behind most, if not all of them.
 I have broken this underlying process down into six basic steps to serve as a foundation for your lucid dream training.
 'Morning people' and 'night owls' show different brain function - ExpressNews - University of Alberta.
 How Much Sleep Do You Actually Require (and Why)?
 10 Psychological States You've Never Heard Of — And When You Experienced Them.
 List of cognitive biases.